AntonelliLab/araca-project/index.md

 All finances are reported on an annual basis and will be made available from this website.

-Donations can be made through bank transfers to the registered Swedish charity Antonelli Foundation for Biodiversity Research and Conservation:
+Donations can be made through bank transfers to the registered Swedish charity <b>Antonelli Foundation for Biodiversity Research and Conservation</b>:

 <b>From Sweden:</b>
 Account number: 5004-11 085 23
 Bankgiro number: 127-7292

-<b>From other countries: </b>
+<b>From other countries:</b>
 IBAN: SE5450000000050041108523
 Bic-code: ESSESESS